destrazer/calculus2_Q2_HCMUT/README.md

 http://localhost:8501
 ```

-If the browser does not open automatically, copy this address and paste it into the browser manually.
+If the browser does not open automatically, copy this address and paste it into your
+browser manually.

-### 3.3 Use the Application
+### 3.4 Use the Application

 After opening the application, users can: